fonsleenaars/twitch-hls-vods/README.md

 ```

 You can write your own parser for this file and the index-dvr.m3u8 will contain the actual links to the segments!

+## FFMPEG
+It's worth noting that the FFMPEG command line program is able to take a M3U8 file as a value for its input (-i) parameter, which will automatically download and concatenate the pieces together if, for example, run like this

+`ffmpeg -i "input.m3u8" -bsf:a aac_adtstoasc -c copy output.mp4`

+However, the links to the segments in the input.m3u8 file must be absolute paths (not just `index-xxxxxxxxxx-xxxx.ts?start_offset=xxxxxxx&end_offset=xxxxxxx` like you would obtain from the API calls.)

+A solution for this is to parse the index.m3u8 yourself, add the prefix, save it to a file and then run FFMPEG on it.